Self-Build Mortgages for First-Time Buyers

 Can you get a self-build mortgage as a first-time buyer?

 Yes, you can.
-Your choice of lenders and deals will be narrower than if you were buying an existing home, new build or were opting to self-build after years of previous home ownership but it’s still possible.
+Your choice of lenders and deals will be narrower than if you were buying an existing home, a new build, or opting to self-build after years of previous home ownership, but it’s still possible.

 A broker would be able to share which lender to apply to and how to secure a good deal.